 The #EFF2020 video racked up +50,000 views in the first 24 hours.
 It was covered in Fast Co., Adweek, and Muse by Clio, among dozens more publications and blogs.
 EFF2020 earned upwards of 2,750,000 total views across all channels, 5,400,000 total social impressions, 164,000 shares, and a combined reach of 14,000,000 impressions.

-Comments poured in, echoing the sentiment of EFF 2020, the creativity that spawned it, and the good cause it helped.
+Comments poured in from around the world, echoing the sentiment of EFF 2020, the creativity that spawned it, and the good cause it helped.
 Influencers and celebrities, with followers from hundreds of thousands to millions, caught wind of the video and shared it on Twitter, Instagram and Tiktok.
 We caught about 1,800 new followers, ourselves.

 Did our raising middle fingers actually raise money?
-“Eff-you-money” in fact.
+“Eff-you money”, in fact.
 More than 1,800 f$%#s were given to 1-877-EFF-THIS – many of them, recurring gifts.
-While donations in Canada were fewer, bigger donations were made, totalling $2,553.70.
-Counting the monthly donations, EFF 2020 is projected to raise more than $32k US for the Mental Health Coalition by the end of 2021.
+In total, EFF2020 helped raise a combined $50,000 to help support the selected mental health organizations in the US and Canada.

 Production: Station Films